Copyright 1994 - 2019 Bill's Bible Basics

 Luke 11:17, KJV

 The other two verses where the Greek word "eremoo" are used are found in the Book of Revelation.
-Personally, I find this fact very interesting, because as I point out in my series "Revelation's Babylon the Great", I have long believed that the mysterious city which John refers to as Babylon the Great is actually Jerusalem itself.
+Personally, I find this fact very interesting, because as I point out in my series "Who is Babylon the Great?", I have long believed that the mysterious city which John refers to as Babylon the Great is actually Jerusalem itself.
 So in my opinion, all of these prophetic verses regarding the destruction of Jerusalem fit together like a hand in a glove:

 "And the ten horns which thou sawest upon the beast, these shall hate the whore, and shall make her desolate and naked, and shall eat her flesh, and burn her with fire."